joshharrison626/portfolio/media/easy-input-validation-with-html-and-react.md

 ## Check validation on an action

-With all of the foundational elements, attributes, and styles in place, we can add a button that will check for any invalid field statuses when it is clicked.
+With all of the foundational elements, attributes, and styles in place, we can add a button that will check for any invalid fields when it is clicked.
 This way we can simulate blocking the data submit if the field or any number of fields are invalid.

 In order to check the validity of the `input` field, we have to attach a `ref` to it to keep track of it.
 The `ref` will allow us to use the `checkValidity()` helper to summarize the validity state as either `true` or `false`.
 There are a good number of specific validity checks you can do by using the [`input`'s `ValidityState API`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#client-side_validation), but for our example we will use the overall `boolean` check.